aandiron/architect/roughdraft-aandiron-architect.md

 Nobody moved.

 "Good.
 OK then.
-Would you please all get on your knees in a line in front of me."
+Would you please all get on your knees, in a line in front of me."

-A rustle of tasteful fabrics, and a few groans as the whole crew lowered to their knees like some kind of choir.
+A rustle of tasteful fabrics, and a few exhales of effort from the older employees as the whole crew lowered to their knees like a church choir before the Eucharist.

-"Now maybe you heard, I just fucked the lead designer in the ass with our building.
+"Now maybe you heard: I just fucked the lead designer in the ass with our building.
 I say _our_ building because we all worked on it together, right?
 And you loved getting fucked in the ass with _our_ building didn't you?"
 He looked over at the lead designer who nodded vigorously.

 "But now our building needs a cleaning.
 I need you all to help me with this fun little project of cleaning our building.
 One at a time, OK?
 I'll start on the right here..."